CaldasGSM/zson/readme.md

 ### structure `JsonObject`

-This struct represents a json values ou json structure, JSON definition supports two types of structure.
+This struct represents a json value or a json structure, JSON definition supports two types of structure.
-An object which is an ordered set of name/value pairs delimited by `{}`, or a ordered list of values delimited by `[]` These types are set as  `JsonTypeObject` and `JsonTypeArray` respectively.
-In such case the `JsonObject` as no value and the iteration methods should be used
+An object which is an unordered set of name/value pairs delimited by `{}`, or a ordered list of values delimited by `[]` These types are set as  `JsonTypeObject` and `JsonTypeArray` respectively.
+In such case the `JsonObject` as no value and the iteration methods should be used.

 For other types, the other properties contain the parsed value, except `JsonTypeNull` that represents a literal null in the JSON, or `JsonTypeInvalid` that is used to represent failure.